DataCanvasIO/HyperGBM/docs/en_US/source/example_advanced.rst

 Advanced applications
 ==========

-HyperGBM *make_experiment* create a instance of *CompeteExeriment* in Hypernets.
+HyperGBM *make_experiment* create an instance of *CompeteExeriment* in Hypernets.
 There are many advanced features of *CompeteExeriment* which will be covered in this section.

 .. mermaid::